aidancornelius/StillnessHKEUtility/README.md

 ## Features

+The app basically does what it says on the tin:

-### Device mode - Export real data
+### Real device mode
-When running on a physical device:
+When running on a physical device with HK data:
 - Export heart rate, HRV, activity, sleep, workouts, and enhanced metrics
 - Select custom date ranges or use quick presets
 - Export to JSON format for use in simulator testing

-### Simulator mode - Import test data
+### Simulator mode
 When running in the simulator:
-- Import JSON files directly into simulator's HealthKit database
+- Import JSON files directly into simulator's HealthKit database ('Share' the JSON file to the simulator)
-- Populate simulator with real device data for testing
+- Populate simulator with real device data for testing (you may need to ask it twice, for some reason)
 - Preview data before importing
 - Real-time import progress

-### Generate test patterns
+### Generate test patterns (largely useless)
 - Transform data to different date ranges (e.g., 2022 data → 2025)
 - Apply pattern modifications:
   - Similar pattern: Minor variations